Pair-density-wave superconductivity: a microscopic model on 2D honeycomb lattice

-where $c^\dagger_{i}$ is the electron creation operator on site $i=(x_i,y_i)$ and $n_{i}=c^\dagger_{i}c_{i}$ is electron number operators. $t$ denotes NN hopping amplitude and we set $t=1$ as the energy unit.
+where $c^\dagger_{i}$ is the electron creation operator on site $i=(x_i,y_i)$ and $n_{i}=c^\dagger_{i}c_{i}$ is electron number operators.
+Here $t$ denotes NN hopping amplitude and we set $t=1$ as the energy unit.
 The strength of the NN density-density interaction is labeled by $V_1$ and the NNN interaction $V_2$.
-We focus on the case of $V_1=-V$ and $V_2=V/2$, and look for possible PDW ordering by varying $V$.
+We focus on the case of $V_1=-V$ and $V_2=\frac{V}{2}$, and look for possible PDW ordering by varying $V$.
+The PDW order in the models with other $V_2/V_1$ ratios and different doping concentrations is also studied, as detailed in Supplemental Materials (SM).

-We employ DMRG to study the $t$-$V_1$-$V_2$ model on the honeycomb lattice with cylindrical geometry, as depicted in Fig. \ref{Fig:phasediagram}(a), where we take the periodic boundary condition in the $\hat{e}_2=(0,3/2)$ direction and open boundary condition in the $\hat{e}_1=(\sqrt{3},0)$ direction.
-Here, we focus on cylinders with width $L_y$ and length $L_x$, where $L_y$ and $L_x$ are number of unit cells along the armchair chain in the $\hat{e}_2$ and zigzag chain in the $\hat{e}_1$ directions, respectively.
-There are $N=2\times L_x\times L_y$ lattice sites and $N_e$ denotes the number of electrons (at half-filling $N_e=N/2$).
-The concentration of doped holes is defined as $\delta=\frac{N_h}{N/2}$ with $N_h=N/2-N_e$.
+We employ DMRG to study the $t$-$V_1$-$V_2$ model on honeycomb lattice with cylindrical geometry, as depicted in Fig. \ref{Fig:phasediagram}(a), where we take the periodic boundary condition in the $\mathbf{e}_2=(0,\frac{3}{2})$ direction and open boundary condition in the $\mathbf{e}_1=(\sqrt{3},0)$ direction.
+Here, we focus on cylinders with width $L_y$ and length $L_x$, where $L_y$ and $L_x$ are number of unit cells along the armchair chain in the $\mathbf{e}_2$ and zigzag chain in the $\mathbf{e}_1$ directions, respectively.
+There are $N_c=L_xL_y$ number of unit cells (and $N=2L_xL_y$ number of lattice sites).
+Suppose $N_e$ denotes the number of electrons; at half filling, $N_e=N_c$ which is $N/2$.
+The concentration of doped holes is defined as $\delta=\frac{N_h}{N_c}$ with $N_h=N_c-N_e$.
 In the present study, we focus on $L_y=6$ and $L_y=8$ cylinders with $L_x$ up to 48 at hole doping concentration $\delta\leq 1/8$.
 We perform up to 100 sweeps and keep up to $33,000$ U(1) DMRG block states to obtain a typical truncation error $\epsilon \lesssim 5\times 10^{-6}$.
-Further details of the numerical simulations are provided in the Supplemental Materials (SM).
+Further details of the numerical simulations are provided in the SM.